Arsh1213/getting_started_with_javascript/Chapters/8_glimpse_of_clientside_javascript.md

 In this chapter, we shall discuss some very rudimentary capabilities of JavaScript in context of the client-side scripting.
 Thick books have been written to cover only a fraction of client-side JavaScript, and __*there is no way you will develop even a faint idea of the entire spectrum of possibilities after reading this chapter*__.
 What's possible though is to fuel your curiosity and imagination, and to provide you the nudge for following your instinct.

+To get the maximum out of this chapter:
-The code snippets in this chapter are heavily commented.
-Copy the code and run it on your computer to see the output.
-Supplement it by going through the code carefully to understand what it does, and how it does.
-Try to write somethng similar, or even better, extend the functionality of the code.
+  - Copy the code and run it on your computer to see the output.
+  - Supplement it by going through the code carefully to understand what it does, and how it does.
+  - Try to write somethng similar, or even better, extend the functionality of the code.
+  - Do the exercises given with each of the examples.
+You are expected to consult the internet and other books.

 Godspeed!

 ## Example - Script a Button to Generate an Alert